-The Social Media Lab is an internationally recognized multi- and interdisciplinary research laboratory at the Ted Rogers School of Management at Ryerson University in Toronto, Canada.
-The lab studies how social media is changing the ways in which people communicate and disseminate information and how these changes impact the social, economic and political structures of modern society.
+The Social Media Lab is a multi- and interdisciplinary research laboratory at the Ted Rogers School of Management at Ryerson University in Toronto, Canada.
+The lab studies how social media is changing the ways in which people communicate, disseminate information, conduct business and form communities, and how these changes impact the social, economic and political structures of modern society.

 Our expertise lies in studying online communities and social networks and developing new tools and methods for analyzing and visualizing social media data.
 The broad aim of our various research initiatives is to provide decision makers with additional knowledge and insights into the behaviors and relationships of online network members, and to understand how these interpersonal connections influence our personal choices and actions.

 Note: This blog post is part of a series entitled Facestumping – Presidential Campaigning on Facebook.
 The other posts in this series are “Thanks Be From Trump?
 Facestumping – Presidential Campaigning on Facebook (Part 1)“, “We, The Bernie Revolutionaries: Facestumping – Presidential Campaigning on Facebook (Part 2)" and "A Flash of Clinton: #Facestumping -Presidential Campaigning on Facebook (Part 3)."
 A Charge(!), in military terms,

 Social Platforms to Support Interactions in Service Systems w/ @prof_lyons Fri.
 Apr.
 15, 2016 3 pm @SMLabTO